 Termites are tiny soft-bodied insects known for their wanton destruction.
 Termites are often known as white ants; however, they are not related at all.
 Ants and termites are social insects but ants are from the order of Hymenoptera, whereas termites are from the order of Isoptera.
-Surprisingly, termites are a kin to cockroaches.
-In fact, DNA analysis showed that termites are closely related Wood roaches.
+Surprisingly, termites are kin to cockroaches.
+In fact, DNA analysis shows that termites are closely related to Wood roaches.

-Since some people are confused between ants and termites.
+People Find the differences between Ants and Termites Confusing.
 It is important for you to know how to tell them apart.
 Ants and termites have different colors.
 Ants have shades of red, brown and black while termites are mostly pale and white in color but some species have shades of red, black or brown.
-Ants have obvious waist while termites do not have them.
+Black ants have an obvious waist while termites do not have them.
 Lastly, ants have bent or elbowed antennae, while termites have straight and beaded ones.

 There are thousands of termite species around the world but only a few of them are capable of significant damages to our homes and properties.
 The termite species that often cause damages are subterranean, dampwood and drywood termites.